Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Use the Lightning BYOC Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once your cluster is running, you can run any Lightning App on your cluster.
-To run an App on the Lightning BYOC cluster, use --cloud –cluster <cluster name> in the command:
+To run an App on the Lightning BYOC cluster, use --cloud –-cluster <cluster name> in the command:

 .. code:: bash